 According to the American Dental Association (ADA), smoking can also affect your sense of taste and smell and delay your recovery after a tooth extraction or other dental procedure.

 In addition, the tar from cigarette smoke stains your teeth, causes bad breath and can discolour your tongue.
-The only way to remove these stains is with a professional cleaning in the dentist’s office.
+The only way to remove these stains is with professional cleaning in the dentist’s office.

 Wisdom Tooth Removal in Glen Waverley

-Our dental team at Ek Dental Surgery in Glen Waverley has extensive experience in removing impacted wisdom teeth.
+Our dental team at EK Dental Surgery in Glen Waverley has extensive experience in removing impacted wisdom teeth.
 If you have any issues with your wisdom teeth, it’s advisable to consult your Glen Waverley dentist as soon as possible.
 Our knowledge and employment of advanced technology allow us to deliver the safest and most comfortable extraction procedure possible.